Kim Jong Un wants Pompeo to pay another visit, more Trump talks

 In addition to his public statements, Moon told reporters Thursday that he will deliver a private message from Kim to Trump at a United Nations meeting in New York next week, The Associated Press reported.

-One of the major stumbling blocks in negotiations has been North Korea's desire for an official end to the Korean War 1950-3, which technically never finished because it ended in an armistice.
+One of the major stumbling blocks in negotiations has been North Korea's desire for an official end to the Korean War.

 Moon supports this push, and said he would discuss this with Trump before the end of this year, the AP said.

-As one of the signatories of the armistice, the U.S. would need to sign off on the war's official end.
+As one of the signatories of the 1953 armistice that stopped the fighting, the U.S. would need to sign off on the war's official end.
 However, it has been reluctant to do so because of fears it could lead to calls for the withdrawal of the 28,000 American military personnel stationed in South Korea.

 While the U.S. effort has stumbled, Moon has had more success with his own talks, which focus on peace and economic cooperation with the North rather than denuclearization.

-His summit in Pyongyang this week saw Kim pledge to to shut down his country's nuclear complex, halt missile testing and cease hostile acts toward South Korea.
+At the summit in Pyongyang this week, Kim pledged to shut down his country's nuclear complex, halt missile testing and cease hostile acts toward South Korea.

 However, big questions hang over the announcement, with analysts warning against overestimating its significance.